 What Is Project Design?

-Project design is one of the earliest stages in the life of a project (exactly when it occurs varies by organization).
-During project design, an outline of the project is created, including:
+Project design is one of the earliest stages in the project lifecycle.
+During project design, create an outline that includes a project description, a schedule, goals, outcomes, and objectives, major deliverables, and a budget estimate.

 It’s important to involve your team and other key stakeholders in project design.
 This will help ensure important details are included, and that your project is realistic and achievable.
 Your project design should be carefully documented, and a variety of visual aids may be incorporated, as well.